Hydroxyurea (By mouth)

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting this medicine.
 Use an effective form of birth control during treatment with this medicine and for at least 6 months after the last dose.
 Male patients with female partners should use an effective form of birth control during treatment and for at least 1 year for Droxia® and Hydrea® and at least 6 months for Siklos® after the last dose.

 - Do not breastfeed while you are using this medicine.

-- Tell your doctor if you have kidney disease, liver disease, bone marrow problems, leg ulcers, or HIV infection.
+- Tell your doctor if you have kidney disease, liver disease, bone marrow problems, leg ulcers, lung disease, or HIV infection.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.